 “It’s the only one that spans over a large geographic region and encompasses multiple specialty practices, including home health, hospice, Medicaid personal care and pediatric private-duty nursing,” Baiada said.
 “These are natural partnerships for us — they incentivize us for work that is already a top priority within our organization, pushing us toward continued improvement and finding efficiencies.”

-Founded by J. Mark Baiada in 1975, Bayada provides home-based nursing, rehabilitative, therapeutic, hospice and assistive care services to a wide range of patients across nearly two dozen U.S. states, as well as Germany, Indiana, Ireland, New Zealand and South Korea.
+Founded by J. Mark Baiada in 1975, Bayada provides home-based nursing, rehabilitative, therapeutic, hospice and assistive care services to a wide range of patients across nearly two dozen U.S. states, as well as Germany, India, Ireland, New Zealand and South Korea.

 The company recently transitioned to a not-for-profit model, punctuated by a surprise gift of $20 million to its more than 28,000 employees in November.